jldengra/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for Data Science courses in Coursera
+Repository for Data Science training provided by Coursera